SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

   * Example code bug fix from [Michael Fischer](https://community.home-assistant.io/u/DagobahMike)
 * **2022-03-17**: Added 6 functions that do not care about side.
 Makes it simple if you only want a couple of functions.
   * Added some aliases on some choose statements to improve Trace Diagrams and Troubleshooting.
-* **2022-03-12**: Changed debounce logic from not repeating the last action to single mode and added a 1 second delay at the end.
+* **2022-03-12**: Changed de-bounce logic from not repeating the last action to single mode and added a 1 second delay at the end.
 Was hard to do the same action twice (IE: Rotation) as the logic would prevent it.
 * **2022-02-15.1**: Later that same day realized that if you have more than 1 cube, the event will be lacking so added ID.
 * **2022-02-15**: Forked from https://community.home-assistant.io/t/z2m-xiaomi-cube-controller/263006 Version 1.2
   * Updated Documentation.